8 Women Leading the Way in Digital Technology

 Since the profiles of these inspiring women were added to our library six months ago, they have reached over 355,000 readers across Sub-Saharan Africa.

-This International Women’s Day, we’re shining a light on eight of the women in this book.
+We’re shining a light on eight of the women in this book.
 We hope you’re as inspired by their stories as we are.
 Please note: you can only access these books via a mobile phone.

 Co-founder of Developers In Vogue, Ghana